it3049c-fall22-henderson/rock-paper-scissors-kenkelbt/README.md

 20
 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?
-I struggled with small, tedious issues like capitalizing Rock in one file and then not capitalizing it in another and it messed with the code quite a bit.
+I struggled with small, tedious issues like capitalizing "Rock" in one file and then not capitalizing it in another and it messed with the code quite a bit.

 ### How long it took us to finish this?
 Took me about 2 hours to finish.